Below you will find a selection of questions that was previously answered by the Viso support team.

 How do I measure the electrical parameters of the luminaire?
 What about power sources?

 The Viso goniometers have a built-in power analyzer.
 If you have a stable mains, this is all you need to get standard outputs such as lumen/W, power factor and displacement factor.

 If you do not have stable mains or if you want to measure low voltage light sources an external power supply must be used.
-The Light Inspector software directly supports compatible power supplies: Manson SSP-8160, KORAD KA3005P and VELLEMAN PS3005D, but can work with any external power supply given that a few manual values are typed in.
+Read about compatible equipment here.

 I am building a goniophotometer laboratory?
 What do I need?
 Can Viso help me?